 40:039 Enrich Math II (2 s.h.)
 Prerequisite: Consent of instructor.
 This Enrich course will focus on strategies that enable adult students to understand and apply mathematics in their daily lives, at work, and in their leisure hours.
-Focus will be on partials, both in decimal and fraction form.
+Focus will be on decimals, fractions, and percents.
+The course is designed to follow Enrich Math I, but may be taken without that prerequisite.
 (30-0)